AyushSingh-7/vectorless-RAG-pageindex/README.md

 A Vectorless Retrieval Augmented Generation (RAG) system that extracts contextual information from  documents without vector embeddings, powered by PageIndex API and OpenAI.

+## Why Vectorless RAG?

+**PageIndex powers this system by focusing on intelligent document navigation rather than vector embeddings.** Instead of chunking and similarity search, it traverses pages and sections using keywords, metadata, and structured indexing.
+This approach delivers significant advantages: better context quality, and deterministic results—making it ideal for structured documents like PDFs.
+While vectorless systems excel at structured retrieval and keyword-based search, they complement vector-based approaches.
+A **hybrid architecture** combining structural filtering with semantic understanding offers the best balance of speed, intelligence, and cost efficiency for production RAG systems.

 ## Overview

 Vectorless RAG is a full-stack application built with **Express.js backend**, **React + Vite frontend**, styled with **Tailwind CSS**, and powered by **PageIndex + OpenAI APIs** that: